 Clothing is optional here, so make sure that is something you are comfortable with when planning your visit.
 There is also a small outhouse available for visitors.

 How to get there: To get to Scenic Hot Springs, you’ll need to hike for 1.5 – 2 hours up the mountains.
 This hike will require snowshoes (or skis with skins) after a fresh snow!
-Make your reservation according to the guidelines on this website.
+We have an entire guide to visiting Scenic Hot Springs that details how to get there and most importantly, how to make a reservation for the pools.

 When you make a reservation and pay the fee, you will get detailed directions to the hot springs.
 Out of respect to the man who maintains the springs, we will not post the directions in this article.